postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/lightstep.md

     url: "/docs/sending-requests/intro-to-collections/"
 ---

-Lightstep Instant Response is an incident response platform from ServiceNow, which offers the ability to observe, assess, resolve, and escalate alerts and issues in enterprise and DevOps applications.
-It's available at [lightstep.com](https://www.lightstep.com).
+[Lightstep Incident Response](https://lightstep.com/incident-response) is an incident response platform from ServiceNow, which offers the ability to observe, assess, resolve, and escalate alerts and issues in enterprise and DevOps applications.

 ServiceNow has created a Postman integration for Lightstep.
 This integration ingests Postman monitoring alerts into Lightstep to give visibility and remediation guidance for ops and support teams.
 When a configured Postman monitor fails, an alert is sent to Lightstep.
 Postman's [webhooks integration](src/pages/docs/integrations/webhooks.md) is used to add the integration to Postman.